Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

 - 1 tablespoon oil

 - Wash the radish and peel them.
-Grate them and set aside.
+Grate them and set them aside.

 - Heat the oil in a deep-bottomed pan.
 Keep the heat at medium.
 Add split chickpeas (split Bengal gram) and saute for 10 seconds.
 Add urad dal (white lentils).
 Continue to saute until the lentils turn golden brown.
 Add it to a mixer jar.